Mwende-Kyalo/Doc-oclock/README.md

 7. Run the application.

 For the Mobile Application:
-1. Install Andoid Studio and set it up.
+1. Install Visual Studio and set it up.
 2. Clone the repository
     https://github.com/Mwende-Kyalo/Doc-oclock/USSD/ussd_dashboard main branch
-3. Sync gradle files
+3. Run the flutter run command
 4. Run the application

 ## Inputs and Outputs